open-mmlab/mmdetection/configs/pisa/README.md

 | √    | SSD300       | VGG16          | 1x      | 31.8   |         | [model](https://open-mmlab.s3.ap-northeast-2.amazonaws.com/mmdetection/v2.0/pisa/pisa_ssd512_coco/pisa_ssd512_coco-247addee.pth) &#124; [log](https://open-mmlab.s3.ap-northeast-2.amazonaws.com/mmdetection/v2.0/pisa/pisa_ssd512_coco/pisa_ssd512_coco_20200508_131030.log.json)  |

 **Notes:**
-- To be consistent with the original paper, we use the [legacy_1.x baseline models](configs/legacy_1.x).
+- In the original paper, all models are trained and tested on mmdet v1.x, thus results may not be exactly the same with this release on v2.0.
-- It is noted PISA only modify the training pipeline so the inference time remain the same with the baseline.
+- It is noted PISA only modifies the training pipeline so the inference time remains the same with the baseline.